awsdocs/aws-go-developer-guide/doc_source/lambda-go-example-run-function.rst

       "Number": 50
    }

-where:
+Where:

 * :code:`SortBy` is the criteria for sorting the results.
-Our examples uses :code:`time`, which means the returned items are sorted in the order in which they were added to the database.
+Our example uses :code:`time`, which means the returned items are sorted in the order in which they were added to the database.

 * :code:`SortOrder` is the order of sorting.
 Our example uses :code:`descending`,